LokoTypically one either refers to the library primitives through the Loko module name or, as done in this documentation, uses an abbreviation such as

 @@ case predicate_n optic_n

-@@ otherwise optic
+@@ otherwise opticis equivalent to

 if_else (exists predicate_1 traversal) t_1